 Michelle Campbell is a British artist and illustrator, living in rural France with her partner, Alex, and her dog and cat.
 The French countryside is a wealth of inspiration for her work.
 For the past 33 years, since training in Liverpool Art College, she has continued her art practice, as well as working professionally within the arts, in both publication and re-painting.
-Working in commercial areas such as gifts, jewelry, pottery & editorial and Licensed products Worldwide.
+Campbell has worked in commercial areas such as gift, jewelry, pottery & editorial, as well as licensed products worldwide.
 Her work has been exhibited in galleries across England and Scotland.

 Art from the Countryside